 Tim leads Arup’s Smart Mobility and ITS professional services and is a Chartered Electrical/Electronic Engineer with over 30 years’ experience in the planning, design, operation and project management of Intelligent Transport Systems, lighting and control systems for the inter-urban, urban and industrial transport environments in the UK and overseas.
 In particular, this experience includes strategy development, feasibility studies, business cases and R&D to promote intelligent mobility solutions.

 He spent several years in research and development of control systems before moving to the UK Government’s Highways Agency.
 For the last 20 years Tim has been consulting on ITS strategy, project planning, implementation and operation.
 Tim is currently the IET’s Chair of Transport Sector Committee.

-With wide experience across transport and business Susan is eager to harness the benefits that technology can deliver to business and the Australian community.
-Through the global network of ITS Associations and participating as a member of the Board of the ITS World Congress, Susan has strong linkages with the international ITS community, ensuring Australian advances can be shared overseas while also keeping abreast of international developments in this rapidly evolving field.
+As Chief Executive of ITS Australia and a career focusing on transport strategy Susan is ideally placed to translate the benefits that transport technology can deliver to business and the Australian community.
+Through the global network of ITS Associations and Susan has strong linkages with the international ITS community.
+Other affiliations include:

 VicRoads Innovative Smart Journey Trial Program

 Wayne Harvey is the Manager Smart Journey Systems Department, responsible for the management of Vicroads $1bil + ITS Infrastructure and provide a range of professional services covering ITS standards, ITS solution development and ITS infrastructure management at VicRoads.
 He has over 35 years experience in road engineering in a variety of roles covering design, project management, information management and asset management.
 He has a Graduate Diploma in Municipal Engineering and a Master of Information Management and Systems from Monash University.